 September 23, 2007

 On the train from Hakata to Beppu, just past Kurosaki.
-Heading east for the first time in a long while.
-Chewing on sembei crackers brought from Sachiko in her family store in Ogi, Arita, with Chris before the Juhachiya festival.
-More than a month ago… time flies.
+Heading east for the first time in a while.
+Chewing on sembei crackers brought from Sachiko in her family shop in Ogi, Arita, with Chris before the Juhachiya festival.
+More than a month ago now… time flies.

 Thinking of Hiroshima, 2004.
 Don’t know why, but perhaps it’s the light.
 Light is often an underestimated memory factor.
-So many combinations, patterns the sun beams hit, reflect, cast shadows.
+So many combinations, patterns the sun beams paint, reflect, cast shadows.

-A tunnel makes it dark now and my nostalgic stint evaporates, decrystallizes.
-People start to crowd the previously empty train, which starts heading backwards, out of the tunnel and back into the light.
+A tunnel kills the light and my nostalgic stint evaporates, decrystallizes.
+People start crowding the previously empty train, which starts heading backwards, out of the tunnel and back into the light.

 But the memory is gone.

 And I’m heading forward.
 In about an hour the train reaches Beppu and new adventures hopefully await.
 I take another sembei cracker and think of Sachiko.